Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 The Hormonal Rollercoaster: How Weaning Impacts Your Body and Mind

 At the heart of the weaning experience is a dramatic hormonal shift.
-Two key hormones, prolactin and oxytocin, play a central role in both lactation and your emotional well-being.
-Understanding their function is key to understanding why you feel the way you do.
+Two key hormones, prolactin and oxytocin, play a central role in both lactation and your emotional well-being. understanding their function is key to understanding why you feel the way you do.

 - Oxytocin: Often called the "love hormone," oxytocin is responsible for the milk ejection reflex (let-down).
 It surges during breastfeeding, fostering feelings of bonding, love, and contentment.